ascalco/aswebsite/content/posts/websites-with-blogdown-and-hugo.md

 ## How to publish a post from now on
 Let's recap: your.
 So, the hardest part is gone.
 Now, to create a post:

-1. Use the Blogdown addin in the RStudio toolbar (Addins > New Post), an friendly alternative to blogdown::new_post().
+1. Use the Blogdown addin in the RStudio toolbar (Addins > New Post), a friendly alternative to blogdown::new_post().
 See here for more info: https://bookdown.org/yihui/blogdown/rstudio-ide.html.
 Otherwise, copy and edit one of the previous posts.
 Acceptable files are .md/.Rmd/.Rmarkdown.

-2. Build locally the website calling blogdown::build_site().You can also use blogdown::serve_site() to render the inspect the website locally.
+2. Build locally the website calling blogdown::build_site().

 3. The previous operation will take the posts under the content folder and render them in HTML.
 When you save a post, you should see the Git panel of RStudio showing you the file just saved ready to be staged, commited, and finally pushed to the GitHub repository.